department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/action-items-plan-and-questions-tressa.md

 - Is duplication helpful? (indicator + actual notification)
 - How do users think of alerts? (eg a to-do list or more of a notification?)
 - Do people need to search/sort by for action items?
 - What information about an action item do people need to see?
+- Does showing the number of new alerts provide enough context to help veterans decide whether or not they want to see the alerts?